CiscoDevNet/pathman-sr/dCloud/README.md

 # How do I configure my APP to talk to my dCloud ODL + topology?

 **Note:**
-The Pathman_SR app has been tested with Lithium SR3 and Beryllium SR1 ans SR2
+The Pathman_SR app has been tested with Lithium SR3 and Beryllium SR1 and SR2

 **No changes are needed to run this app towards the above-mentioned topology in dCloud.**